antvis/G6/packages/site/docs/common/BaseStyleProps.en.md

 **Default**: `[]`

-**Required**: false

-**Description**: The dash style of the shape's stroke, with values in the array alternating between dash length and spacing
+The dash style of the shape's stroke, with values in the array alternating between dash length and spacing

 ## lineDashOffset